Thankful for Love

 The newspaper article had only mentioned that it was “on the outskirts of Sawyer, Idaho, a quaint rural town located 90 minutes outside of Boise,” a phrase she’d memorized by now.

 With her years of experience as a real estate agent, it was making her pissy that she couldn’t just pull up the local MLS and find the address there, but of course, her membership to the MLS that covered Massachusetts didn’t stretch across the nation and cover Idaho too.
-She was having to rely on the information available to the average citizen off the street, and it was making her grumpy.
+She was having to rely on the information available to the average citizen off the street, and that damn well rubbed her the wrong way.

 Just her luck to get here on a Sunday.
-She was stuck needing to find an RV park to hang out in overnight and then she could be at the courthouse at 9:00 a.m. sharp.
+Now she was stuck needing to find an RV park to hang out in overnight; then she could be at the courthouse at 9:00 a.m. sharp.
 It’d taken her a week to get here; she could wait another few hours.

 “So, what brought ya into town?”
 Chloe asked as she reappeared in front of Keila, coffee pot in hand.
-She leaned over and topped off Keila’s cup, and then settled in against the high counter like she was willing to hang out there all day long.
+She leaned over and topped off Keila’s cup, and then settled in against the high counter, apparently willing to hang out there all day long.

 “I…” Keila wasn’t sure what to make of this.
 Could she just tell some random stranger that she intended to move to town?
 What if that stranger was actually a mass murderer and hunted for her victims at Betty’s Diner?

 She looked into Chloe’s bright green eyes and only saw kindness there, and maybe a little bit of understanding.
 What this woman could possibly understand about Keila’s life would fit inside a thimble and yet, she had that knowing glint in her eye.